 How commonhold works

-The framework is relatively simple:
+The framework is relatively simple.

 The commonhold association

-The commonhold association is the vehicle which owns and manages the common parts of the building or estate, and to which all unit-holders belong.
-It is a company limited by guarantee which means that its members, the unit-holders, are limited in their personal financial liability should the company collapse or be wound-up; the legislation limits that liability to £1 per member.
+The commonhold association owns and manages the common parts of the building or estate.
+All unit-holders belong to the commonhold association.
+This is a company limited by guarantee, which means that if the association collapses or is wound up, each member’s financial liability is limited to £1.
 There are no shares or share capital.
-Although an ordinary company under company law, the commonhold association is subject to special rules.
+Although the commonhold association is an ordinary company under company law, there are special rules it must keep to.